Infectious Disease Control

 Nosocomial infections

 Hospitals and other health care settings are gathering points for large numbers of people whose immune systems are compromised by stress, illness and medications.
-These people receive intimate care from many busy carers who are also caring for other ill people.
-Invasive procedures, such the insertion of catheters and cannulas or surgical operations provide additional portals of entry to the body.
-The equipment used in some of these procedures is too delicate to be sterilised in an autoclave.
-For microbes, this is a free for all festival where they can reproduce easily and exchange the latest plasmids and nucleic acids that confer antimicrobial resistance.
-Even those not normally pathogenic can experience the thrill of causing nosocomial illnesses and prolonged hospital stays.
+These people are often in close contact with health care workers who are also caring for other ill people.
+Invasive procedures, such the insertion of catheters and cannulas or surgical operations provide additional portals of entry into the body.
+For microbes, this is an opportunity to reproduce easily and exchange the latest plasmids and nucleic acids that confer antimicrobial resistance.
+Even those not normally pathogenic can lead to nosocomial illnesses and prolonged hospital stays.

 Nosocomial

 Infection control in a health care setting begins with estimating the risk of transmission of disease.
-This takes into account the type of patient and illnesses being treated and the type of care being provided.
+This takes into account the types of patients and illnesses being treated and the type of care being provided.
 For instance, facilities offering cancer care need to put more resources into infection control than those offering general outpatient care.

-Combatting the spread of infectious disease in health care setting comprises three levels of action;19 engineering, administrative and personal protection.
-Engineering action refers to adaptations of the physical environment such as accessible hand sanitizer dispensers and wash-hand basins, the provision of single rooms with private toilets, ventilation, surfaces that are easily cleaned etc. Administrative action refers to policies and practices around cleaning and building maintenance as well as ensuring adequate resources, like sterile packs, gowns and masks.
-It also refers to ensuring that the facility has necessary expertise such as an infection control team, adequate education of personnel on the control of infections and the provision of occupational health services such as immunization and rapid response to needle-stick injuries.
+Combatting the spread of infectious disease in health care setting involves three levels of action:19 engineering, administrative and personal protection.
+Engineering actions refer to adaptations of the physical environment such as accessible hand sanitizer dispensers and wash-hand basins, the provision of single rooms with private toilets, ventilation, surfaces that are easily cleaned etc. Administrative actions refer to policies and practices around cleaning and building maintenance as well as ensuring adequate resources, like sterile packs, gowns and masks.
+It also refers to ensuring that the facility has an infection control team, adequate education of personnel on the control of infections and the provision of occupational health services such as immunization and rapid response to needle-stick injuries.

-Personal protection lies at level of interaction between patient and carer.
+Personal protection is most evident at the level of interaction between patient and health care worker.
 At this level routine infection control practice includes:

 - Hand hygiene